- Traffic Calming Policy

 The purpose of the Neighborhood Traffic Calming Program (NTCP) is to reduce crashes, traffic volumes and/or speeds; thereby improving pedestrian safety and creating more pleasant neighborhoods for the citizens of Savannah.
 Although neighborhood traffic concerns generally relate to excessive speed, pedestrian and bicycle safety, cut-through traffic, crashes, and general quality of life issues, this program recognizes the uniqueness of neighborhoods and that the critical issues and concerns vary from case to case.

-The primary objective of the Traffic Engineering (TE) Department is to move vehicles in a safe and efficient manner.
+The primary objective of the Transportation Services' Traffic Engineering Division is to move vehicles in a safe and efficient manner.
 The purpose of this Traffic Calming Policy is to both support that objective and address other quality of life concerns as they relate to vehicular traffic in neighborhoods.